-This is the first of the blog posts that Mike Klymkowsky prepared for the PLOS science-education blog, a blog that later moved to bioliteracy.
-Mike is a PLOS ONE author and Academic Editor.
-For more about Mike’s work click here or @ ORCID.
+This is the first of the blog posts that I prepared for the PLOS science-education blog, a blog that later moved to bioliteracy.
+I am a PLOS ONE author and Academic Editor.
+For more about my work click @ ORCID or my lab website.

 Scientific literacy – what is it, how to recognize it, and how to help people achieve it through educational efforts, remains a difficult topic.
 The latest attempt to inform the conversation is a recent National Academy report “Science Literacy: concepts, contexts, and consequences”.
 While there is lots of substance to take away from the report, three quotes seem particularly telling to me.
 The first is from Roberts that points out that scientific literacy has “become an umbrella concept with a sufficiently broad, composite meaning that it meant both everything, and nothing specific, about science education and the competency it sought to describe.”
 The second quote, from the report’s authors, is that “In the field of education, at least, the lack of consensus surrounding science literacy has not stopped it from occupying a prominent place in policy discourse” (p.
 2.6).
 And finally, “the data suggested almost no relationship between general science knowledge and attitudes about genetically modified food, a potentially negative relationship between biology-specific knowledge and attitudes about genetically modified food, and a small, but negative relationship between that same general science knowledge measure and attitudes toward environmental science” (p.
 5.4).

 Recognizing the scientifically illiterate